 \subsection{Ablation Study}

 In this part, we conduct ablation experiments to show the effectiveness of each designed component. \paragraph{Different feature representations} We explore results on different kinds of point feature representations.
-For features generated by various self-supervised pre-training encoders, we compare their performance on generating coarse masks and final instance segmentation results respectively.
+For features generated by various self-supervised pre-training encoders, we compare their performance in generating coarse masks and final instance segmentation results.
 Then we combine the best performer with traditional features and find the accuracy can be further improved.
 The comparison between different feature representations is shown in Table~\ref{tab:feature_representation}.

 \paragraph{Segmenting methods} Owning relatively good feature representation, there are many existing ways to segment point clouds and generate coarse masks accordingly.
-We compare methods including Supervoxel~\cite{papon2013voxel}, FreeMasks, a method proposed by ~\cite{wang2022freesolo}, and spectral~\cite{melas2022deep} methods.
-For each method, we tune parameters to achieve good results as far as we can.
+We compare some methods including Supervoxel~\cite{papon2013voxel}, FreeMasks, a method proposed by ~\cite{wang2022freesolo}, and spectral~\cite{melas2022deep} methods.
+For each method, we adapt them to the ScanNet dataset and tune parameters to achieve good results as far as we can.

-We observe that FreeMasks and spectral methods, which have proven successful in unsupervised object detection or segmentation task in 2D field, fail to transfer to point clouds as shown in Figure~\ref{fig:segmenting_methods}.
-These two methods have two main defects.
+We observe that FreeMasks and spectral methods, which have proven successful in unsupervised object detection or segmentation tasks in the 2D field, fail to transfer to point clouds as shown in Figure~\ref{fig:segmenting_methods}.
+These two methods have two main defects due to their shared top-down mechanism.
 Firstly, they can only identify and localize partial objects in a crowded and cluttered 3D scene.
 Secondly, it is hard for these non-distance-based segmenting methods to distinguish different objects of the same semantic information even if they are far away from each other.
 The above two defects do not have much impact on some 2D images since they generally contain only one or a few dominant objects.
 But point cloud scenes are not this case.
 Point clouds usually have many similar objects in each scene, leading to unsatisfactory results.
 RAMA's bottom-up mechanism relieves the above problems in essence.
+We also explore the effectiveness of our id-as-feature strategy and the impact of the running times ${\bf{T}}$ of RAMA when adopting this strategy.
 For each method, we report the accuracy of coarse masks and final predictions.
 Results are shown in Table~\ref{tab:segmenting_methods}.